Temporary Service Update

 Dates - Fruit of Civilisations

-As well as producing more than 90,000 tonnes of date varieties such as Barni, Mabroom, Machrook, Halwa, Anbara and Majhool every year, the more than two million date palm trees at AlUla also provide vital shade that allows other plants to grow.
-These cherished fruits have played an important role in the local culture and economy since the first millennium BCE and are the subject of prayers in ancient inscriptions at Jabal Ikmah.
+As well as producing more than 90,000 tonnes of prized varieties such as Barni, Mabroom, Mashrook, Halwa, Anbara and Majhool every year, the more than two million date palm trees of AlUla Oasis create a flourishing landscape where culture, community, and nature thrive together.
+For generations, these palms have sustained life in the Oasis, offering shade, nourishment, and a deep connection to the land.
+Revered since the first millennium BCE, dates remain woven into AlUla’s identity, even appearing in ancient prayers inscribed at Jabal Ikmah.

 Date palm trees also provide materials to create shade and windbreaks, build shelter, and make rope, fencing, furniture, baskets and even jewellery.'